- Phone number

 Sudden death in children and young people:

-In children and young people, MS is due to a wide variety of causes, without any reaching a clear statistical predominance (1-3).
-The last mechanism of the Sudden death is usually a cardiac arrhythmia, usually a ventricular fibrillation or a ventricular tachycardia that evolves towards ventricular fibrillation (4)
+In children and young people, SD is due to a wide variety of causes, without any of them reaching a clear statistical predominance (1-3).
+The ultimate mechanism of the Sudden death is usually a cardiac arrhythmia, usually a ventricular fibrillation or a ventricular tachycardia that evolves towards ventricular fibrillation (4)

 The treatment to reverse this cardiac arrhythmia is an electric shock (shock or electric shock) by using the defibrillator

 Although sudden death in children and young people is rare, it can occur.
-Therefore have a defibrillator in schools and personnel trained in cardiopulmonary resuscitation techniques and the use of the defibrillator SALVA VIDAS !!.
-Recently the municipality of Velez Málaga has taken measures in this regard by installing defibrillators in schools: http://www.20minutos.es/noticia/3154783/0/velez-malaga-primer-municipio-instalar-desfibriladores-sus-colegios/
+Therefore have a defibrillator in schools and personnel trained in cardiopulmonary resuscitation techniques and use of the SAVE LIVES !! defibrillator.
+Recently the municipality of Velez Malaga has taken measures in this regard by installing defibrillators in schools: http://www.20minutos.es/noticia/3154783/0/velez-malaga-primer-municipio-instalar-desfibriladores-sus-colegios/

 On the occasion of the International Heart Day from Proyecto Salvavidas we have drawnun semiautomatic defibrillator to install it in the institution that the winner chooses.